This post may contain affiliate links. For more info, visit the disclosure page.

-The hype around the “viral blogging system” that is the Empower Network has been unrelenting since they launched.
+The hype around the “viral blogging system” that was Empower Network had been unrelenting since they launched in 2011.

-Everywhere I turn online, I keep hearing about this amazing blogging system that pays you 100% commissions when you sign up someone to use their system.
+Everywhere I turned online, I kept hearing about this amazing blogging system that paid you 100% commissions when you signed up someone to use their system.

-Naturally, I did my due diligence and uncovered the dark truth about this MLM that I think everyone who is thinking about joining the system should know.
+Naturally, I did my due diligence and uncovered the dark truth about this MLM which everyone who was thinking about joining should know.

-In the following review, I’m going to tell you why it is best to stay away from the Empower Network.
+In the following review originally written in early 2013, which looks back at the failed Empower Network, I’m going to tell you why it was best that people stay away from this hot mess.

 The Empower Network Opportunity

-First, before I go into why you should stay away from the Empower Network, let’s take a look at what is offered at the Empower Network.
+First, before I go into the reasons why Empower Network should have been avoided, let’s take a look at what was offered at the Empower Network.

-This is what prospects see when they’re first introduced to the opportunity and it actually looks like they’re getting something of value.
-You’ll see below in the pros & cons section why this is not so.
+This is what prospects saw when they were first introduced to the opportunity and it actually looked like they were getting something of value.
+You’ll see below in the pros & cons section why this was not so.

 Viral Blogging System ($25 / month)

-Your introduction to EN would be the “viral blogging system” which you pay $25/month for access to.
-This enables you to set up a WordPress blog that you cannot do much more customization than adding your picture and bio and a few banner ads.
+Your introduction to EN would be the “viral blogging system” which you paid $25/month for access to.
+This enabled you to set up a WordPress blog that you couldn’t do much more customization to than adding your picture, your bio and a few banner ads.

-You can then blog about anything you like and hopefully get search engine traffic (providing you know how to keyword optimize your posts).
+You could then blog about anything you liked and hopefully got search engine traffic (providing you knew how to keyword optimize your posts).

-As a basic member (paying $25/month), you have the opportunity to promote Empower Network and receive 100% commissions.
+As a basic member (paying $25/month), you had the opportunity to promote Empower Network and receive 100% commissions.

-In order to get paid though, you’ll have to pay an additional $20/ month to get an ewallet account.
-So in order for you to take advantage of EN, it would cost you a minimum of $45/month.
+In order to get paid though, you had to pay an additional $20/ month to get an ewallet account.
+So in order for you to take advantage of EN, it would have cost you a minimum of $45/month.

-But EN doesn’t want you to stop there.
-The training (8 Core Commitment videos), basically try to upsell you to much more expensive products in the system starting with the…
+But EN didn’t want you to stop there.
+The training (8 Core Commitment videos), basically tried to upsell you to much more expensive products in the system starting with the…

 Inner Circle Mastermind Training ($100 /month)

-This is a series of ongoing audio training that you would pay $100 per month to access on top of the $45 you’re already paying.
+This was a series of ongoing audio training that you would pay $100 per month to access on top of the $45 you’re already paying.

-In the sales letter for this upgrade, they encourage you to get the training with a few choice words that I like to call empowering:
+In the sales letter for this upgrade, they encouraged you to get the training with a few choice words that I like to call empowering:

 “So what’s your decision?